russHyde/mast-shiny/README.md

   from here: https://unicode-table.com/en/03C3/
 - [Sh] strive to ensure as little gets recomputed as possible when coding up the server function
+- [Sh] `reactiveTimer` = reactive expression that also depends on current time.
+  Use it within a reactive expression for something you want to compute.
+- [Sh] `actionButton` can be used to ensure a computation is ran whenever the button is pressed.
+- [Sh] `eventReactive(dependsOnThis, computesThis)` = reactive expression; this
+  can be used to remove a direct dependency upon something that is required for a computation; eg, you can depend upon an actionButton being pressed, but use various other input values within the computation (without specifying a dependency on the latter)
+- [Sh] observers are used to handle side-effects, where the side-effect depends on reactive producers (eg, saving computed values to a file)
+    - do not assign observer 'values' to a variable
+    - cannot be referred to by other reactive consumers

 ## Errors